angular/angular/aio/content/guide/universal.md

 Now, on every HTTP request made as part of rendering the application on the server, Angular can correctly resolve the request URL to an absolute URL, using the provided `options.url`.

+### Optimizing hydration

+When the page is loaded in the browser, Angular will bootstrap as usual and replace the content of the DOM.
+This process is called hydration.
+This hydration process can cause some flicker _(specially for lazy loaded routes)_.
+In order to avoid the flicker, it is recommended to set the [`initialNavigation`](https://angular.io/api/router/InitialNavigation) option to `enabledBlocking` when using Server-Side Rendering.
+Using this option, Angular will wait for the route to be loaded before bootstrapping and hydrating.

 ### Useful scripts

 | Scripts                                                                                                    | Details |